flownity-dev/flownity-backend/API_DOCUMENTATION.md

 ## Overview

 Flownity Backend is a JWT-based OAuth authentication API that supports GitHub and Google OAuth 2.0 providers.
 After successful OAuth authentication, the API returns JWT tokens for stateless authentication.
+The API also provides project management features with task tracking and user collaboration.

 ## Base URL